dourolabs/fogo-docs/src/fogo-sessions.md

 The intent message includes some mechanisms to protect users:

 - There is a `domain` field which must match the origin domain of the running app.
 This helps prevent XSS attacks involving phishing a user to sign a session for a different app.
 - Fogo Sessions can either be limited or unlimited.
 A limited session includes a list of tokens and the limit to how many of those tokens the app is allowed to interact with.
-This mechanism enables users to explore new apps they may not yet trust, without having to create a separate & fund a separate wallet.
+This mechanism enables users to explore new apps they may not yet trust, without having to create and fund a separate wallet.
 - Fogo Sessions have an expiry and must be renewed after expiring.